Magneto-Stokes Flow in a Shallow Free-Surface Annulus

 \section{Discussion}

 In this study, we provide the first fully-analytical solution for a fundamental MHD flow: magneto-Stokes flow in a cylindrical-annulus.
 Three flow regimes (shallow-layer, transitional, and deep-layer) are distinguished based on a single geometric parameter: the depth-to-gap-width ratio $\Gamma$.

 We characterise the effect of $\Gamma$ on the homogenisation of a diffusing tracer, relevant to the design of microscale mixing devices \citep{gleeson_modelling_2004, west_structuring_2003}.
 Mixing in infinitesimally thin layers ($\Gamma \to 0$) proceeds without the benefit of axial vorticity.
 In fact, we show that the shallow-layer asymptotic solution belongs to a class of MHD potential flows.
 These findings have already generated interest in analytical solutions for magneto-Stokes flow in other multiply-connected channels of vanishing depth \citep{mckee_exact_2024}.

 In finite-depth channels, mixing efficiency depends strongly on the value of $\Gamma$.
 Using asymptotic reductions of the advection-diffusion equation validated with 3D DNS, we show that $\Gamma \approx 1$ annuli are optimal for initiating mixing enhancement with the least electromagnetic effort ($B_0 I_0$).
 If the magnitude of $B_0 I_0$ is not a constraint, then the shortest mixing times may be achieved via strongly-forced, advection-dominated mixing in shallow channels ($\Gamma \ll 1$).

-The ability to precisely shape magneto-Stokes flow by controlling the channel geometry and electromagnetic forcing yields a range of possible applications.
-For example, our analytical solution makes magneto-Stokes flow a convenient calibration tool for particle tracking velocimetry (PTV) (e.g., \citealt{valenzuela-delgado_electrolyte_2018}) and particle image velocimetry (PIV) draws on the simplicity of the device and robustness of the analytical solution.
+The extensive characterisation of both momentum and tracer evolution provided here makes the annular magneto-Stokes system an excellent MHD reference flow.
+Among other applications, its promise as a calibration tool for particle tracking velocimetry (PTV) (e.g., \citealt{valenzuela-delgado_electrolyte_2018}) and particle image velocimetry (PIV) draws on the simplicity of the device and robustness of the analytical solution.

-The theoretical framework outlined here may also be applied to microfluidic systems that use the Lorentz force to pump biological and industrial electrolytes (e.g., \citealt{pamme_magnetism_2006,klapp_analysis_2016,ortiz-perez_magnetohydrodynamic_2017}).
-A major difficulty associated with micro-scale flows is the inefficient mixing of chemical species at low Reynolds numbers \citep{lee_microfluidic_2011}. \cite{west_structuring_2003} address this problem with a miniaturised magneto-Stokes annulus that enhances mixing between laterally-separated phases by stretching the phase boundary in the azimuthal direction and thus allowing molecular diffusion to occur over a larger interfacial area.
-The leading edge of the dye spiral in figure \ref{fig:spiral} is an example of such a phase boundary.
-The circulatory flow increases the interfacial area for diffusive flux by adding turns to the dye spiral.